 Coconut oil is often the soap maker’s first choice oil as it creates a lovely hard white soap.
 I love the smell of coconut, I use it often and I have a great coconut oil soap recipe to share with you using the cold process method.

-I’ve chosen to make this batch in a silicon loaf mold, but it also looks incredibly good in a square shallow mold.
+Ok, so for this soap I’ve chosen to make it in a silicon loaf mold, but it also looks incredibly good in a square shallow mold.
 Having said that it makes it look a little like candy so you may want to keep it out of reach of children!

 - 330g Coconut oil